Disability programs

 The DIAP identifies four key focus areas:

 People with a disability often face many barriers preventing them from participating fully in community life.
-Deputy Mayor Kym Chapple spoke to Scott Green who is a Lifesaver with muscular dystrophy at Coogee Surf Lifesaving Club and with Tony Waller, who created Project Libertas, the program that trains people with disabilities to become lifesavers.
+The 2022 Deputy Mayor, Kym Chapple spoke to Scott Green who is a Lifesaver with muscular dystrophy at Coogee Surf Lifesaving Club and with Tony Waller, who created Project Libertas, the program that trains people with disabilities to become lifesavers.